 7- Getting global, small-neighbour bottom-up global chains organized for each Sustainable Development Goal.

-If you are interested in starting a neighborhood parliament or joining an existing project, use the contact form below.
+If you are interested in starting a neighborhood parliament or joining an existing project, contact us at firstname.lastname@example.org.

-There is ongoing need for funds to support development of training materials, translation of training materials into local languages and travel costs.
-If you want to support the NCN financially, contact us.
+We have an ongoing need for volunteers to support development of training materials, translation of training materials into local languages, and creation and dissemination of publicity.
+If you want to volunteer for NCN, contact us at email@example.com.